MOSergi/Expenses-app-Java/README.md

 # Expenses-app-Java
-This is the backend for a simple expenses app
+This is the backend for a simple expenses app.